Alan Dickens (rugby union): Early life

-Dickens was born4 Feb 1976 in Knowsley, Merseyside.
+Dickens was born in Knowsley, Merseyside.
 He trained to be a teacher, teaching at Chellaston Foundation School and Technology College and West Park Community School, Spondon after graduating from University College Worcester.

 He first experienced rugby in England's national leagues playing for Stourbridge R.F.C. and then Manchester Rugby Club in National Division Two, for whom he appeared in all but one game in his final season with the club.
-In 2001 he faced the choice between pursuing a teaching career and one in professional rugby, opting for the latter and joining Guinness Premiership side Sale Sharks.
+In old he played faced the choice between pursuing a teaching career and one in professional rugby, opting for the latter and joining Guinness Premiership side Sale Sharks.

 Playing career

 Sale Sharks 2001–02

 Dickens played for a single season at Sale Sharks in the 2001–02 season.
 He largely filled the role of understudy to Scottish international Bryan Redpath but still accumulated 18 first team appearances, including 10 starting berths.
 Many of these were in cup fixtures, but did include 3 Zurich Premiership starts, and a further 8 from the replacements bench.